leomao/arch-PKGBUILDs/README.md

 # PKGBUILDs

+> Nothing left.
+All packages are either in the Arch official repo or not
+> maintained by myself anymore.

 Use `-O3` and `-march=native` (or `-mtune=native` if you want to distribute packages to other computers) in your `/etc/makepkg.conf` for maximum performance.